ajmaradiaga/ajmaradiaga.github.io/_posts/2024-02-17-SAP-CodeJams-in-Zagreb.md

 ![Stjepan from Morgan Solution kicking off the event](../images/codejam-zagreb-stjepan.jpg)

 The events were kindly hosted by [Morgan Solutions](https://morgansolutions.eu/) who booked for us a nice venue, @ [Business Club 5 - Sky Office](https://maps.app.goo.gl/fehW8wRmHZykBWjE9), where we could work and provided plenty of delicious food and drinks as well.
-Thanks to the team at Morgan Solutions (Stjepan, Igor, Dino, Bojan, Darko, Guido), for all your efforts in organising the events :-).
+Thanks to the team at Morgan Solutions ([Stjepan Miličić](https://www.linkedin.com/in/stjepan-mili%C4%8Di%C4%87-348927220/), [Dino Višnjić](https://www.linkedin.com/in/visnjic/), [Bojan Bernik](https://www.linkedin.com/in/bojanbernik/), [Darko Pavic](https://www.linkedin.com/in/darkopavic/)), for all your efforts in organising the events :-).

 ![Photo of attendees - day 1](../images/codejam-zagreb-attendees-1.jpg)